tjbautista01/fsr/README.md

 ## Firmware setup
 1. Install [Arduino IDE](https://www.arduino.cc/en/software) (skip this if you're using OSX as it's included in Teensyduino)
+1. Install [Arduino Joystick Library] (https://github.com/MHeironimus/ArduinoJoystickLibrary) if using an Arduino Leonardo or related clones.
 1. Install [Teensyduino](https://www.pjrc.com/teensy/td_download.html) and get it connected to your Teensy and able to push firmware via Arduino IDE

+(The next three steps are for Teensy)
 1. In Arduino IDE, set the `Tools` > `USB Type` to `Serial + Keyboard + Mouse + Joystick` (or `Serial + Keyboard + Mouse`)
 1. In Arduino IDE, set the `Tools` > `Board` to your microcontroller (e.g. `Teensy 4.0`)
 1. In Arduino IDE, set the `Tools` > `Port` to select the serial port for the plugged in microcontroller (e.g. `COM5` or `/dev/something`)

 1. Load [fsr.ino](./fsr.ino) in Arduino IDE.
-1. By default, [A0-A3 are the pins](https://forum.pjrc.com/teensy40_pinout1.png) used for the FSR sensors in this software.
-If you aren't using these pins [alter the SensorState array](./fsr.ino#L437-L442)
+1. By default, A0-A7 are the pins used for the FSR sensors in this software, corresponding to 8 buttons on a DDR softpad.
+To add or remove more, [alter the Sensor array](./fsr.ino#L491-L500) and [number of buttons you will need](./fsr.ino#L41)
+1. Refer to [the](./fsr.ino#L331) [following lines](./fsr.ino#L606-607) and [the ResponsiveAnalogRead library] (https://github.com/dxinteractive/ResponsiveAnalogRead) to adjust the smoothing of the analog readings.
+1. Regarding [the Sensor array](./fsr.ino#L491-L500), if PSX functionality is not desired, set the second values to PS_INPUT::PS_NONE.
 1. Push the code to the board
+1. For attaching a PSX cable, refer to [veroxzik's PSX Library] (https://github.com/veroxzik/arduino-psx-controller).
+Note that if powering via the 7.6v Rumble line, you will need to use a Schottky diode (side with line leading to Arduino VIN pin, other side to PSX cable).

 ### Testing and using the serial monitor
 1. Open `Tools` > `Serial Monitor` to open the Serial Monitor